John Bolton Rogerson: Life

 John Bolton Rogerson was born at Manchester on 20 January 1809, the son of James Rogerson by his wife, Elisabeth.
 At the age of thirteen he left school and began work in a mercantile firm, but was afterwards placed with a solicitor.
-Law being distasteful, he opened in 1834 a bookshop in Manchester, which he carried on until 1841.
+Law being distasteful to him, he opened a bookshop in Manchester in 1834, which he carried on until 1841.

+Around 1840 he became part of a collective of working class poets known as the Sun Inn Group, which met regularly at a pub on Long Millgate in Manchester.
+While its key social figure was John Critchley Prince, Rogerson was its most important organisational figure, responsible for arranging and chairing many of its meetings.
+Rogerson was also responsible for compiling and editing the Sun Inn Group's only published anthology, The Festive Wreath (1842).
+As editor of Oddfellows' Magazine from 1841 until 1848, he gave a number of Sun Inn Group members—including Isabella Banks—their first paid poetry commissions.

 The next few years were devoted to literary work, and in 1849 he was appointed registrar of the Manchester cemetery at Harpurhey.
 He was an amateur actor, was president for some years of the Manchester Shakespearean Society, and was for a short time on the staff of the Manchester Theatre Royal.
-In youth he had written a play in three acts, called The Baron of Manchester, which was produced at a local theatre.
+In his youth he had written a play in three acts, called The Baron of Manchester, which was produced at a local theatre.
 He also lectured on literary and educational subjects.

-From early years he was an eager, desultory reader, and soon became a writer of verse, but destroyed most of his juvenile efforts.
+From early years he was an eager if desultory reader, and soon became a writer of verse, but destroyed most of his juvenile efforts.
 He first appeared in print in 1826 in the Manchester Guardian, and in the following year wrote for the Liverpool Kaleidoscope.
 In 1828 he joined John Hewitt in editing the Phœnix, or Manchester Literary Journal, a performance which lasted only a few months.
-He was joint-editor of the Falcon, or Journal of Literature, Manchester, 1831; and edited the Oddfellows' Magazine from 1841 to 1848; the Chaplet, a Poetical Offering for the Lyceum Bazaar, 1841, and the Festive Wreath, 1842 (both published at Manchester).
+He was editor of the Falcon, or Journal of Literature in 1831, Oddfellows' Magazine from 1841 until 1848, and the Chaplet, a Poetical Offering for the Lyceum Bazaar in 1841 (all published in Manchester).

 Chronic rheumatism disabled him about 1855 from continuing his duties as registrar.
 He afterwards kept a tavern in Newton Street, Ancoats, Manchester, and in 1857 was master of a school at Accrington.
-In the succeeding year he was awarded a government pension of 50l.; then he retired to the Isle of Man, where he died on 15 October 1859, and was interred at Kirk Braddan, near Douglas.
+In the succeeding year he was awarded a government pension of £50; then he retired to the Isle of Man, where he died on 15 October 1859, and was interred at Kirk Braddan, near Douglas.
 His wife was Mary Anne, born Horabin, by whom he left several children.